akarshghildyal/GPA-Calculator/README.md

 # GPA-Calculator

-## TO DO : Complete readme.md with screenshots.
+## TO DO : Complete readme.md with screenshots, Make and ADD LOGO.